bakdata/fastapi-jwks/README.md

 - **JWKS Endpoint Querying**: The library automatically queries the JWKS endpoint to fetch the necessary keys for token verification.
 - **Token Verification**: It verifies the tokens sent over a request with the JWKS endpoint, ensuring the authenticity and integrity of the data.
-- **Middleware Integration**: The library includes a middleware that can be easily integrated into your FastAPI application to handle token validation on every request.
+- **Dependency Integration**: The library includes a dependency that can be easily integrated into your FastAPI application to handle token validation on every request.
 - **Pydantic Model Support**: It supports Pydantic models for token data extraction, providing a seamless way to work with the token data.
 - **Customizable State Fields**: You can customize where the payload and raw token are stored in the request state.
 - **Raw Token Access**: Access both the decoded payload and the original raw token through dependency injection.